Truchet/Smith inspired designs 2 meet ArahPaint

 Back to drop stitch in 2 colors (or more) using img2track, changing the base design to a small geometric shape.
 The 8 stitch repeat scaled X 4 in length as separated in the previous post to 8 stitches by 32 rows is used in the following samples.
 Rather than relying on manipulating it in width or height and programming each repeat the changes in my swatches were made using variation key selections on my 930.

-This type of fabric is best knit using a yarn with no memory, that will allow for retaining the blocked shape.
+This type of fabric is best knit using a yarn with no memory, which will allow for retaining the blocked shape.
 The elongated stitches can have a peek-through quality that will allow for solid knit in a different color, an undergarment, or even bare skin to show through.

-Working with a small geometric design to start with helps to develop a sense of the change in its aspect ratio as the original is scaled and knit in different widths and lengths.
+Working with small geometric designs helps to develop a sense of the change in its aspect ratio as the original is scaled and knit in different widths and lengths.

 Use any separation that allows for knitting each color pixel in each design row twice.